eddienko/darkroom-client/docs/quickstart.md

 darkroom job submit --name test-job --script "sleep 600"
 ```

-and connect to the pod running the job via a shell (with limited capabilities).
+and connect to the pod running the job via a shell.

 ```bash
 darkroom job shell test-job-11
 ```

-Exit the shell typing `exit` or `Ctrl-C`.
+Exit the shell typing `exit` or `Ctrl-D`.